NepharaLabs/Nephara_App/docs/architecture/project-structure.md

 # Project Structure

-Understanding how Luna402 is organized will help you navigate, modify, and extend the codebase.
+Understanding how necrona is organized will help you navigate, modify, and extend the codebase.

 ## Directory Overview

 ```
-luna402/
+Necrona/
 ├── app/                          # Next.js App Router directory
 │   ├── api/                      # API routes
 │   │   └── chat/